Frequently Asked Questions

 - Who/what are persons?

 The regulations use the term 'persons'.
 This term includes all individuals, trusts, companies and corporations as well as agencies of State, Territory or Australian governments.
 The regulations require persons to give water information to the Bureau.
-Currently, no individual people are named in the Regulations.
-The Bureau also refers to persons as organisations.
+Currently, the regulations name no individual people.
+The Bureau uses the terms 'persons' and 'organisations' interchangeably.

-Organisations named in the Regulations are divided into nine categories based on functions.
+The regulations divide organisations into eleven categories based on their functions.
 Organisations may be in more than one category.

 - How will I know whether I am required to give water information?

 - Can a data collector be included in more than one category in the regulations?

 Yes.
 For example, an organisation can be in one category because they are an urban water utility.
 They can also be in another category because they manage a major water storage.

 - What does the term possession, custody or control mean in practical terms?

 The regulations only require water data that is in a person's possession, custody or control.
-The Bureau determines information as being in a person's possession, custody or control once it is in a person's data management system.
+The Bureau determines this occurs once the data is in a person's data management system.
 Data in a field based data logger is not considered to be in a person's possession, custody or control.
 Timeframes apply from the moment a person enters the data in a data management system.

 Giving water information

 - When am I required to give water information?

 You start giving water information once your grace period has expired.

 - Am I required to give information that I don't already possess?

 No. You are only required to give information that is in your possession, custody or control.

 - In what format do I give my water information?